 If you do mail it to me all I need is the lock and the cylinder and the cylinder’s key, not the knob or the thumblatch unless you think that there is something wrong with those.
 Think about if you want to change the key that works with the lock to a different key in your house or to a high security key.
 This is possible with very old locks unless they are so old they use bit keys or skeleton keys as the public calls them.

-- $95 per hour to fix mortise locks or $120 per hour on the weekend or evening
+- $95 per hour to fix mortise locks or 50% more on the weekend or evening

 - $120 to modify a mortise lock to passage function (not locking) and install a deadbolt above

 - $120 to retrofit a wood door with a doorknob, or

 - $190 to retrofit a wood door with a doorknob and deadbolt